NielsdaWheelz/conductor-cli/docs/slices.md

 - start a run in a git repo
 - have it execute in an isolated worktree
 - see that it is running
+- attach to a run's live or completed runner session
 - stop or let it finish
 - cleanly remove all resources afterward